Family Food on the Table

 (It’s kinda like my peanut butter chocolate chip snack bars that are like a giant, chewy cookie!)

-But given my earlier disillusionment, let me be clear: These are not ready immediately.
+But given my earlier disillusionment, let me be clear: These are NOT ready immediately.

 Yes, you can eat the mixture while it’s warm and yes, it’s delicious.
 (Please give it just a second to cool or you might burn your tongue.)